jsonjoy-com/jit-router/README.md

 # `json-joy` JIT Router

-A high-performance (HTTP) router, which constructs a Trie and Radix intermingled tree of the route structure and the JIT compiles the routes into a single function for the best performance.
+A high-performance (HTTP) router, which constructs a Trie and Radix intermingled tree of the route structure and then JIT compiles the routes into a single function for the best performance.